JohnCVermont/Hello-World/README.md

 I should put some additional descriptive text into the commit

-I am John Connors.
-I live in Colchester Vermont.
+I am John Connors and I live in Colchester Vermont.